Anuraj4/E-Commerse_React_App/README.md

 ## Overview

-This is a full-fledged eCommerce website built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This is a full-fledged E-Commerce website built using the MERN stack (MongoDB, Express.js, React, Node.js).
 The website allows users to browse products, add them to their cart, and proceed to checkout.
 Admin users can manage products, categories, and orders.

 ## Table of Contents